Questions about travelling on Northland Ferries, buying tickets or getting a Resident/Frequent User Card? We’ve got all the answers here.

 No, please keep your card with you.

-Yes, frequent user cards expire every three years.
+Frequent User cards do not expire.
+Resident cards expire every three years.

 If the system goes down, we’ll manually record your Frequent User card number and deduct the fare from your card when service is restored.